 Fourthly, if someone steals your token, you lose access to your accounts and this person may access your accounts if other credentials are also known to him.
-Resident credentials can be PIN-protected.
+Client-side discoverable credentials can be PIN-protected.

-Sometimes, WebAuthn secrets are generated by the manufacturer of the security token, then stored on the device and can't be replaced afterwards.
+Sometimes, WebAuthn secrets are generated by the manufacturer of the security token, then stored on the device and can’t be replaced afterward.
 In theory, manufacturers could copy your secret WebAuthn key during manufacturing.

 Finally, most WebAuthn tokens only come with an LED indicating that you should press its physical button.
 There is no display that shows the operation that you should authorize.
 This can be confusing.

 The main difference is that the hardware/firmware of YubiKeys is closed source while Nitrokeys are based on open hardware/open-source software.
 Both producers argue convincingly that their philosophy is better.
 Both WebAuthn tokens are almost identical in size as mentioned in the other posts.

 Currently, we recommend buying a Yubico Security Key.
 It is cheaper, it comes with an official management application, and we didn’t encounter any problems so far.
 If you want to buy a Nitrokey, buy the Nitrokey FIDO2.
 There is no reason to buy its predecessor, the Nitrokey FIDO U2F.

 Just as a footnote, some operating systems started supporting WebAuthn, so you don’t need any additional tokens in this case.
 We don’t recommend such solutions.
 Use a dedicated security token.

 - List of websites and their OTP/U2F/WebAuthn supportexternal link